nickwfj123/multiTAP/README.md

 TBD.

 # Getting started
-The most straightforward way is to utilize our graphical user interface (GUI) hosted on :hugs: : https://huggingface.co/spaces/QBRC/multiTAP
+The most straightforward access to multiTAP is through our graphical user interface (GUI):
+- https://ai.swmed.edu/projects/multitap/ is an informative website that includes both an introduction and analysis tool to multiTAP.
+- https://huggingface.co/spaces/QBRC/multiTAP is a space hosted on :hugs: if you need to access multiTAP execution logs.

-The link above should open to the following page:
+The links above should open to the following analysis page:

 <img src="doc_img/platform-page.png">